 Painting using watercolour.
 This is my favourite.
 I think I’ll paint more for gift tags.

 There are so many cool projects I could think of using air-dry clay.
-So, albeit I find it hard to DIY my own ADC, I can’t resist but make another batch.
+Although I find it hard to DIY my own ADC, I can’t resist but make another batch.
 Or probably I’ll try a ready-to-use one.